George Drummond (politician): Life

-Drummond is best known as the driving force behind the building of Edinburgh's 'New Town'.
-His aim was to overcome the unhealthy and overcrowded conditions of the Old Town.
-In 1766 he persuaded the Town Council to support an ambitious plan for a grand extension to the city on its north side and to hold a competition for the design.
-The competition was won by the young architect James Craig who was then only 21.
-In 1759, Drummond also began the decades-long draining of the insanitary Nor' Loch and identified the need for the North Bridge as the gateway to the New Town, laying its foundation stone in 1763.
+Drummond is known best as the main promoter of the building of Edinburgh's 'New Town'.
+His intent was to alleviate the unhealthy and overcrowded conditions of the Old Town.
+In 1766 he persuaded the Town Council to fund an ambitious plan for a grand extension to the city on its north side and to hold a competition for the design.
+The competition was won by the young architect James Craig who was then only age 21.
+In 1759, Drummond also began the decades-long draining of the insanitary Nor' Loch and identified the need for the North Bridge as the gateway of the New Town, laying its foundation stone in 1763.

 Drummond was also a Freemason.
-He was Initiated into Freemasonry in The Lodge of Edinburgh (Mary's Chapel) No.1, in 1721 and in 1739 became the Founder Master of Lodge Drummond Kilwinning from Greenock (now dormant).
+He was initiated into Freemasonry in The Lodge of Edinburgh (Mary's Chapel) No.1, in 1721 and in 1739 became the Founder Master of Lodge Drummond Kilwinning from Greenock (now dormant).
 He served as Grand Master Mason of the Grand Lodge of Scotland From November 1752 to November 1753.
-In this capacity he laid the foundation stone of the new Royal Exchange on the Royal Mile on 13 September 1753 - the building later being used as the City Chambers.
+In this capacity he laid the foundation stone of the new Royal Exchange on the Royal Mile on 13 September 1753, the building being used later as the City Chambers.

 In 1722 Drummond was Initiated as a Free Gardener in the Free Gardener's Lodge at Dunfermline.

-Drummond's house stood north of the city.
+Drummond's house was north of the city.
 It was bought by General John Scott after Drummond's death and redeveloped as a substantial villa known as Bellevue House or Lodge.
-It later was purchased as the Excise Office for Edinburgh.
+It was purchased later as the Excise Office for Edinburgh.
 It stood in the centre of what is now Drummond Place which is named in honour of George Drummond.

 He died in Edinburgh on 4 December 1766.

-Drummond is buried in the Canongate Churchyard the burial ground of the Canongate Kirk.
-His name is remembered locally in Drummond Place, the street in the New Town which was developed in the location where he had owned a country house in what is now Drummond Place Gardens and Drummond Street, next to the site previously occupied by the Royal Infirmary.
+Drummond is buried in the Canongate Churchyard, the burial ground of the Canongate Kirk.
+His name is remembered locally by Drummond Place, the street in the New Town which was developed in the location where he had owned a country house in what is now Drummond Place Gardens and Drummond Street, next to the site occupied previously by the Royal Infirmary.

 Family

+His sister May Drummond became a Quaker minister and published a book of letters.

-His daughter Jean Drummond (d.1766) married Rev John Jardine in 1744, Jardine being "second charge" minister of Tron Kirk on the Royal Mile and Dean of the Chapel Royal.
+His daughter Jean Drummond (died 1766) married Reverend John Jardine in 1744, Jardine being "second charge" minister of Tron Kirk on the Royal Mile and Dean of the Chapel Royal.